 Some cities cater to gamers by hosting the biggest events in the industry.
-That includes e-sports stadiums or conventions like PAX and the Electronic Entertainment Expo, though the latter was canceled this year due to COVID-19.
-Others offer the opportunity to get a career through college programs and company locations.
+That includes matches at e-sports stadiums or gaming conventions, though many such events have been canceled due to COVID-19.
+Other cities offer the opportunity to get a career in the video game industry through college programs and company locations.

 Best Cities for Gamers